gomons/CppRpcLight/README.md

 ```

 ## Contact info
-If you have any questions, fill free to cantact me at gomons@gmail.com
+If you have any questions, feel free to contact me at gomons@gmail.com